Juliand6/Tic-Tac-Toe/README.md

 - User will see a navigation bar at the top of the page.
 On the navigation bar, users will see 2 options, singleplayer and multiplayer.
     - If a user left clicks singleplayer, they will be directed to the singleplayer program.
     - If a user left clicks multiplayer, they will be directed to the multiplayer program.

 As a player, I can play a game of Tic-Tac-Toe by myself against the server.
 - User will be assigned either playerX or playerO
     - The user is assigned a player randomly at the beginning of every game.
     - The server is assigned a the opposite configuration as the user.
 (If user is playerX, server is playerO.
 If user is playerO, server is playerX)
 -  User will be presented with a 3 by 3 grid.
     - Above the 3 by 3 grid right aligned to the grid, there will be a winstreak counter in the format "Winstreak: " + winStreakNumber
-    - There will also be a text left aligned above the grid stating whether it's playerX or playerO's turn to play.
+    - There will be a text left aligned above the grid stating whether it's playerX or playerO's turn to play.
     -